Cat Tail Position Meanings: What Does It Mean When It’s Tucked, Twitching, Up, Down, Or Between The Legs

-A cat’s tail position and movement speaks eloquently on its own.
-While dogs, for example, tend to simply wag their tails, cats have a unique and delectable way of communicating through a vast variety of tail movements.
+A cat’s tail position and movement speak eloquently.
+While dogs, for example, tend to simply wag their tails, cats have a unique way of communicating through a vast variety of tail movements.

 So, without further ado, let’s talk about the various cat tail positions and the diverse meaning behind them.

-A mom will often raise her tail up high when greeting the kittens or urging them to follow her.
-The quivering of a raised tail also indicates that the cat is pleased to see its owner, kittens or other pets residing in its home.
+A mom will often raise her tail up high when greeting kittens or urging them to follow her.
+The quivering of a raised tail also indicates that the cat is pleased to see its owner, kittens, or other pets residing in its home.

 Every kitty out there needs some play time.
-If you can’t devote a sufficient amount of your leisure time to attending to your pet’s needs, stock up on lots of interactive cat toys.
-You can make them even more appealing for the kitty with a few spritz of catnip spray.
+If you can’t devote a sufficient amount of time attending to your pet’s needs, stock up on lots of interactive cat toys.
+You can make them even more appealing for the kitty with a few sprites of catnip spray.

-When the tail is tucked in between the legs the feline is severely upset and it perceives itself as the submissive creature in a potentially threatening situation.
-Your cat may be scared of you, another animal or even an inanimate object.
+When the tail is tucked in between the legs, the feline is severely upset and perceives itself as the submissive creature in a potentially threatening situation.
+Your cat may be scared of you, another animal, or even an inanimate object.

 When the cat’s tail is puffed up and bristled like a brush, just leave the room.
 Even young children are aware of the fact that they should stay away from cats with bristled tails.

-The puffed up tail means your cat is scared and it’s acting out aggressively.
-By bristling up its tail and the fur on its back the feline is trying to appear larger and to ward off the potential threat.
-Your cat may see you, another animal or even an unfamiliar inanimate object as the threat.
+The puffed up tail means your cat is scared and is acting out aggressively.
+By bristling its tail and the fur on its back the feline is trying to appear larger to ward off the potential threat.
+Your cat may see you, another animal, or even an unfamiliar inanimate object as the threat.

-The whipping tail is a telltale sign of unpleasant, negative and stressful emotions for the cat.
-When your feline furball is whipping its tail back and forth or up and down the uneasy movements indicate that there’s something, which is bothering your pet.
+The whipping tail is a telltale sign of negative and stressful emotions for the cat.
+When your feline furball is whipping its tail back and forth or up and down, the uneasy movements indicate that there’s something which is bothering your pet.

 Overly territorial cats, which spend a great deal of time on the window perch, are constantly whipping their tails.
 They are feeling uncomfortable when they spot something unfamiliar in the yard and are ready to protect their territory.
 Such tail movements should give you a clear warning – stay away from the cat until it feels safe and relaxed.

 Unlike dogs, cats don’t really wag their tails, but rather swish them from side to side.
-When the cat is slowly swishing its tail sideways it’s usually focused on an object or another animal.
-It’s common for cats to do this right before they jump towards their toys or to run off towards the food bowls.
-The swishing equals strong concentration and simply shows that your kitty is expressing a particular interest in something.
+When the cat is slowly swishing its tail sideways, it’s usually focused on an object or another animal.
+It’s common for cats to do this right before they jump towards their toys or run off towards the food bowls.
+The swishing means strong concentration and simply shows that your kitty is expressing a particular interest in something.

-The twitching tip can indicate a variety of things.
-The most common reason for the twitching movement of your cat’s tail’s tip is concentration.
-Whether it’s on a prey or on another animal, which is invading the territory, the cat’s tail will twitch when the kitty focuses its attention onto something.
+Whether it’s on prey or on another animal which is invading the territory, the cat’s tail will twitch when the kitty focuses its attention on something.

-It means your pet is highly alerted.
-Depending on the situation, the cat may be feeling playful, willing to hunt or even slightly aggressive.
+The twitching tip also means your pet is highly alert.
+Depending on the situation, the cat may be feeling playful, ready to hunt, or even slightly aggressive.
 Either way, your feline pal is not relaxed.

-This is the cutest tail position of all times.
-When your fluffy pal has wrapped its tail around something – a human being, another pet or even an inanimate object – it may seem as though the cat is hugging it.
+This is the cutest tail position of all time.
+When your fluffy pal has wrapped its tail around something – a human being, another pet, or even an inanimate object – it may seem as though the cat is hugging it.
 And that’s exactly what it’s doing!

 Don’t ever neglect your kitty’s needs and don’t skip any vet appointments.
 If you suspect that something’s wrong with your pet, schedule a new check-up with the vet as soon as possible.
-Devote your time, care and affection to your fluffy pal and you won’t regret it.
-Your cat will cherish you for all of your hard efforts for the rest of its lifetime.
+Devote your time, care, and affection to your fluffy pal and you won’t regret it.
+Your cat will cherish you for all of your efforts.